informationcake/mosaicking-SWARP/README.md

 **The SWARP documentation (PDF download):** https://raw.githubusercontent.com/astromatic/swarp/legacy_doc/prevdoc/swarp.pdf

-**Use this webpage to obtain the fields required for a certain mosaic:** https://dr12.sdss.org/mosaics/
+**Use this webpage to obtain the SDSS fields required for a certain mosaic:** https://dr12.sdss.org/mosaics/

+**Use this webpage to obtain the LOFAR fields required for a certain mosaic:** https://vo.astron.nl/lotss_dr2/q/query_mosaics/form

 ## How to build and run the container